 For more information on their friendly nature, take a look at my article ‘Are Maine Coon Cats Friendly?‘.

-This laidback feline literally oozes calm vibes, so will not be phased by a baby screaming right next to them, or pushing them around whilst a young toddler tries to learn how to interact with their family pet.
+This laidback feline literally oozes calm vibes, so will not be phased by a baby screaming right next to them, or pushing them around whilst a young toddler or child tries to learn how to interact with their family pet.

 Some cat specialists believe this is because the breed instinctively understands that the babies and young children within their ‘pack’, pose them no harm.

-Whilst the Maine Coon is known for being tolerant, it is still important that parents actively teach their babies and young children how to stroke, and handle their Maine Coon cat correctly.
+Whilst the Maine Coon is known for being tolerant, it is still important that parents actively teach their babies and young children how to stroke and handle their Maine Coon cat correctly.

 4. Don’t Mind Noise

 If you watch a Maine Coon cat around your baby, or young children, then you will quickly notice that the cat seems to instinctively know they are safe.

 They will also purr, and rub themselves against a baby, to scent them.
 This is effectively your cat saying that your baby is part of ‘their’ family, too.

 6. Pack Mentality